sharma-anuradha/codespaces-in-codespaces/src/services/containers/VsClk.Portal.WebSite/Controllers/CSP.md

 ### frame-src

     - `https://*.vscode-webview-test.com` - The Extensions webviews hosted by VSC team on the domain.
 Should be changed to the new domain when work on the new webviews endpoint is complete (https://github.com/microsoft/vssaas-planning/issues/390).
+    - `data:` - This is required as VSCode started using `data:` for iframe for security reasons.
+Please see the [issue](https://github.com/microsoft/vscode-internalbacklog/issues/1498) for more info.